 Little Go is a free and open source iOS application that lets you play the game of Go on the iPhone or iPad.
 You can play against another human (on the same device), or against the computer.
 The computer player is powered by the open source software library Fuego.
-The minimum requirement for running the most recent version of Little Go is iOS 9.0.
+The minimum requirement for running the most recent version of Little Go is iOS 15.0.

-For more information about Little Go's features have a look at its
+For more information about Little Go's features have a look at its App Store page.
+A user manual is available online as well as in the "Help" UI area when you launch the app.

 Little Go is released under the Apache License (2.0).